annamaretorres/GRC-Security-Policy-Project/README.md

 ## Why This Portfolio Exists

-This portfolio documents how my 4 years of fintech operations experience at Block Inc maps to Governance, Risk, and Compliance (GRC) concepts in cybersecurity.
+Most GRC candidates can list frameworks.
+I can show you how compliance decisions get made in a regulated fintech environment — specifically how a Tier 1 FCRA dispute triggers a different response than a Tier 3 policy violation, and why that distinction matters legally.

-I worked in high-volume customer and payment operations involving fraud review, identity verification, and regulatory compliance workflows.
-This experience provides a foundation for transitioning into formal GRC and cybersecurity roles.
+After 4 years at Block Inc reviewing 25+ cases daily across Cash App fraud investigation and Square Banking KYC/CIP operations — I have seen what happens when controls fail in real regulated environments under FCRA oversight.

-This portfolio translates that real world experience into documented GRC judgment.
+This portfolio translates that operational experience into documented GRC judgment using NIST SP 800-61r2 and NIST SP 800-53 as the foundational frameworks.

 ---